mbertucci47/keytheorems/README.md

 # theorem-keys

-An very much incomplete and buggy LaTeX package to use [`amsthm`](https://www.ctan.org/pkg/amsthm) with a key-value interface.
+A very much incomplete and buggy LaTeX package to use [`amsthm`](https://www.ctan.org/pkg/amsthm) with a key-value interface.
+Do not use it for anything important!
 Meant to emulate most of the functionality of [`thmtools`](https://www.ctan.org/pkg/thmtools) but written in expl3.
 The goal was just an exercise in using expl3, but if you find a bug feel free to open an issue or PR.